theaussiepom/github-runner/README.md

 services, hardware quirks), but you don’t want every workflow run to permanently mutate the machine.
 The core idea is to keep the runner operationally predictable (systemd-managed, reliable at boot), while running container-style job steps inside an ephemeral `systemd-nspawn` guest so filesystem changes made during a job are discarded when the guest is torn down.

-You can still pass through specific host resources via bind mounts (for example a USB device node or a TTY): if a host path is bind-mounted read-write into the guest, then changes to that path persist on the host; use read-only binds when you want the job to observe host state without modifying it.
+Host integration is intentional and explicit: when you expose host resources into the guest (devices, sockets, directories, etc), you choose whether that access is read-only or read-write.

+- Read-only: the job can read host state, but cannot change it.
+- Read-write: any write the job makes to exposed host paths writes to the host and persists after the job ends.

+Note: writing to real devices (USB/ACM/TTY) is not reverted on teardown.

 If you’re new to self-hosted runners: it’s GitHub’s runner program, but running on your own machine instead of GitHub’s hosted runners.